In the healthcare industry, health information is often spoken of as protected health information or PHI, but what exactly is PHI?

 - Any unique identifying code or number

 First, it depends who actually records health information.
 For example, health trackers or physical devices worn on the body and mobile phone apps can log health data including heart rate or blood pressure.
 Under HIPAA, this information is only considered PHI if the information is collected by or for a HIPAA covered entity or business associate on behalf of a covered entity.
 That is because HIPAA is only applicable to HIPAA-covered entities and business associates.
-If the device vendor or application developer has no agreement with a HIPAA -covered entity or a business associate, the data recorded is not regarded as PHI under HIPAA.
+If the device vendor or application developer has no agreement with a HIPAA-covered entity or a business associate, the data recorded is not considered as PHI under HIPAA.

-PHI likewise stops being considered PHI if all identifiers that can link the data to a person are removed.
+PHI likewise stops being considered PHI under HIPAA if all identifiers that can link the data to a person are removed.
 If PHI all identifiers are removed it is considered de-identified PHI, and its uses and disclosures are no longer limited by the HIPAA Privacy Rule.